azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 If used in the context of just plain strings with no special characters (like the example above) the two are equivalent.
 So if all you want to specify is a certain subscriptionId, then using '0e2abcde-f012-3456-7890-abcdef01234f' is the same as "0e2abcde-f012-3456-7890-abcdef01234f".

-However, if you want PS to do richer interpretation of stuff inside the quotes then you'd use double quotes.
+However, if you want PS to do a richer interpretation of what's written inside the quotes then you'd use double quotes.
 Here are a few examples:
 ```PowerShell
 Write-Host "My subscription id is: $subId"   #This will replace $subId with the actual value of the variable when printing
 ```